Yasin-aygl/beginner-react-exercises/README.md

 1. `Navbar`: A component that represents the navigation bar of your website or app.

-2. `Experiment`: A component I use to conduct experiments.
+2. `Deneme`: A component I use to conduct experiments.

 3. `UseRef`: A component to learn about the useRef hook.